-Here are 5 things you need to know about parasites this Spring.
+Here are 5 things you need to know about parasites.
 Our vets explain what parasites to watch out for and how to keep your best friend protected…

 1. Ask your vet, we are here to help!

 Australia is home to some nasty critters, and local knowledge is key.
 Chat to your local vet team to learn about the parasites that are common in your area.
 We understand that choosing the right parasite prevention product can be challenging.
 There are lots of options to choose from and our friendly team are here to help you choose the right product for your pet and lifestyle.